bahyhelmihp/music-vae/README.md

 ### Validation Metrics
 ![Val metrics](/assets/validation_metrics.png)

-- Training is stopped at global_steps = 10.000 to prevent overfitting.
+- To mitigate the risk of overfitting, the training process was halted at a specific global step, namely 10,000.
-- Loss value stops decreasing in validation data, approaching 10.000 steps.
+- The loss value ceased to decrease significantly as the training progressed towards 10,000 steps.
-- Same plateau pattern also observed in the validation metrics.
+- The same plateau pattern was also observed in the validation metrics, indicating that the model's generalization capability had reached a plateau.
-- Time & resource constraint also taken into account.
+- Time & resource constraint also taken into account, continuing training beyond this point would have incurred diminishing returns in terms of model performance while consuming additional computational resources and time.

 **Note**
 ```
-- A Tensorboard GUI has also been included in each notebook to monitor the metrics and losses of the training & validation process.
+- Tensorboard GUI has also been included in each notebook to monitor the metrics and losses of the training & validation process.
 - Evaluation is done on the 2nd GPU, to prevent overlapping usage on the 1st GPU that is used for training.
 ```